 The cope cage is a Russian invention.
 It started as a piece of welded mesh hammered onto the turret of a T-72 in Ukraine in 2022, a frantic improvisation to detonate Ukrainian top-attack munitions a half-metre above the armour rather than against it.
 Since then it has scaled.
 By late 2025 the entire Russian oil refinery network was wrapped in metal trellises the size of basketball courts, designed to intercept Ukrainian Shahed-imitator drones before they could puncture the storage tanks.
-Now, in May 2026, satellite photography has revealed that the United Arab Emirates is doing the same thing to its own oil and gas infrastructure — at a scale that no Western country has ever attempted.
+Now, in May 2026, imagery has revealed that the United Arab Emirates is doing the same thing to its own oil and gas infrastructure.

 The reason is Iran.
 Since hostilities resumed in early 2026, the UAE has been hit by 551 Iranian ballistic missiles, 29 cruise missiles, and 2,265 one-way attack drones.
 Most have been intercepted.
 Enough have not — the Fujairah oil storage terminal and the Habshan natural gas processing facility have both taken hits.
 The cope cages are an admission that the air-defence arithmetic is no longer working at the rate of arriving threats.